dreamsicle-io/create-wp-theme/README.md

 A command line tool for creating modern, optimized WordPress themes.

 Arguments:
-  dir                               The name of the theme directory to create (example: "wp-theme")
+  dir                               The name of the theme directory to create (example: "my-theme")

 Options:
   -V, --version                     output the version number